lukamiletic95/papers/Trees clustering.md

 // Pseudocode for a FN/V node

 func receive(T transaction, Node sender) {
-	// Node = {C, FN, V}

 	if (sender == C) {
-		// in Tendermint - this condition does not exist

 		bool valid = checkTx(transaction);
 		if (valid == false) {
 			return;